All of our content is written by humans, not robots. Learn More

 • Secure browsers: The software could include a secure browser like Tor, which encrypts all web activity three times so that Internet Service Providers can’t see what you’re doing online.

-• Password managers: Password managers hold all of your login credentials in an encrypted vault.
+• Password managers: Password managers, like Dashlane, hold all of your login credentials in an encrypted vault.

 • Encrypted cloud storage: For sensitive files, encrypted cloud storage is the way to go.